Top oil exporter Saudi Arabia targets net zero emissions by 2060 - Up News Info

 Article content

-They were speaking at the Saudi Green Initiative (SGI) ahead of COP26, the U.N. climate conference in Glasgow at the end of the month, which hopes to agree deeper global emissions cuts to tackle global warming.
+They were speaking at the Saudi Green Initiative (SGI) ahead of COP26, the United Nations climate conference in Glasgow at the end of the month, which hopes to agree deeper global emissions cuts to tackle global warming.

 Amin Nasser, chief executive of the state oil giant Saudi Aramco, said it was counterproductive to “demonize” hydrocarbons.
 He said Aramco aimed to expand its oil and gas production capacity while also achieving net zero emissions from its own operations by 2050.